uztbt/react-heatmap/README.md

 tbt-react-heatmap
 =================
-An HTML5 canvas based heatmap react component.
+A heatmap react component with a background image, if you want 😎.
 __Show your heatmap just by a few lines!__

 # How it will look like